boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

 + We can see that the PEB Address is at an offset of `+0x060` within the TEB.

 ### Creating TEB to PEB Shellcode
-Our goal is to do this in a Cobalt Strike Beacon Object File, so we will need to create the Assembly code to discover the PEB from the TEB programmatically .
+Our goal is to do this in a Cobalt Strike Beacon Object File, so we will need to create the Assembly code to discover the PEB from the TEB programmatically.
 We will make sure this is Position Independent Code (PIC) by using the GS register to discover the TEB.

 + To test that this works, we will open our PE file in x96DBG.